 - Use of information technology to link services

-CHPW is leading Health Home implementation for all Washington counties except King and Snohomish by October 1, 2013.
+CHPW provides Health Home services for all Washington counties.
 See the Health Home area map for details on coverage areas.

 Network of care coordination organizations deliver Health Home services statewide

 Our care coordination organizations deliver Health Home services and include both community health centers and community-based organizations.
 Community-based organizations include but are not limited to the Area Agencies on Aging, behavioral health providers in the Behavioral Health Northwest statewide network, and the Washington Care Coordination Services Group.
 See link below to a list of CHPW’s community health centers and community-based organizations for each Health Home area.